 After a hearing, the court will determine whether your child has the capacity to care for himself and then whether you are the right person to serve as guardian.
 Once appointed, the court will provide a complete list of all the powers and duties of the guardian and will usually ask the guardian to file an annual report with the court to ensure your child’s needs are being met and his finances are being handled responsibly.

-Contact our lawyers in Plano to find out how we can help you with a special needs trust planning.
+Contact our lawyers in Plano to find out how we can help you with our special needs trust planning services.